 There are vases in palace style and a brilliant example of stone work, with bread-shaped alabaster in relief.

 Other showcases include three-handed amphorae and a small glass, as well as large porpohyric lamps and toiletries with ivory ornaments.
-There are also silver cups and bronze figures of worshippers as well as the clay model of a house in Archanes.
+There are also silver cups and bronze figures of worshipers as well as the clay model of a house in Archanes.

 The poems and clay tablets with writings in Linear A and the resulting Linear B in another display case deserve special attention.
 The British Michael Ventris and John Chadwick recognized and deciphered these as early Greek in 1953.